Tuesday, January 31, 2023

 But even then you may place your money in a bank, which money will be used to finance other companies, increase production and consumption.

 What us mere mortals don’t seem to understand is that money is the by product of delivering a good or service, it is not an end in itself.
-Its only the poor who think money is the end...
+It is only the poor who think money is the end...

 It’s interesting they are going after their wealth because many of the rich don’t earn much salary from the companies they won.

-Besides that the rich pay less tax because their income often comes from dividends, which are taxed at a lower rate than personal income.
+Besides that the rich pay less tax because their income often comes from dividends and capital gains, which are taxed at a lower rate than personal income.
 But then there is Buffett who has received only one dividend payment from his company Berkshire Hathaway in the last 50 years.

 So because we cant get much in tax from their incomes let us go for their wealth.
 Good luck!